unconstructable13/friendlybrowser/README.md

 # FriendlyBrowser
 The web browser to rule them all.

 FriendlyBrowser is a web browser application made with MIT’s App Inventor that aims to give users the latest-version-of-Google type web viewing experience, no matter how old their phone, or their operating system is.
-It is inspired by [GvBrowser](https://ampmod.flarum.cloud/d/695).
+It is inspired by [GvBrowser](https://ampmod.flarum.cloud/d/695). ([github link](https://github.com/Graison-P/GvBrowser))

 It contains features that old phones running really old versions of Google or other web browsers would otherwise not have, plus some extras, like a built-in ad blocker.